ReDI-School/html-css/projects/01_ecommerce/02_milestone/teacher_guide.md

-# **Teacher Guide – Week 2: CSS Basics**
+# **Teacher Guide – Milestone 2: CSS Basics**

 ## **Introduction**

-This guide is designed to help instructors teach students the basics of CSS by styling the e-commerce store skeleton built in Week 1.
+This guide is designed to help instructors teach students the basics of CSS by styling the e-commerce store skeleton built in Milestone 1.
 The lesson focuses on fundamental concepts like selectors, the box model, styling basics, and responsive design.

 ---